cikelly/geoidlab/README.md

 - Can automatically download other DEMs (e.g., Copernicus DEM, NASADEM, and GEBCO).
 Default is SRTM30PLUS

 ## Installation
-`easy-pygeoid` can be installed using conda/mamba or pip.
+`GeoidLab` can be installed using conda/mamba or pip.

 ```
 conda create -n geoid_env -y
-mamba install -c conda-forge easy-pygeoid -y
+mamba install -c conda-forge geoidlab -y
 ```
 Test installation